 When to use

-Run this before any homepage rewrite, sales-deck overhaul, or category push.
-Also run it when:
+- Before any homepage rewrite, sales-deck overhaul, or category push

 Inputs required